dbcli/mycli/README.md

 or

 ```
-$ brew update && brew install mycli  # Only on OS X
+$ brew update && brew install mycli  # Only on macOS
 ```

 or